 Method: Both biological and socio-economic methods were used to achieve the aim of this study.
 The biological method made use of transects walk, reccee movement and opportunistic observation to identify and classify the different wildlife species in and around the park.
 The socio-economic methods employed the use of interviews, questionnaires and focus group discussion.
-A total of 20 long transects were randomly generated with the use ARCGIS and a GPS was used to traced the starting point and end point of each transect.
+A total of 20 long transects were randomly generated with the use ARCGIS and a GPS was used to trace the starting point and end point of each transect.
 Along each transect all wildlife species either through direct observation or indirect signs were recorded.
 A questionnaire and interview guide was purposely deigned to farmers to identify the wildlife species that visit the farms and their magnitude of destruction.
 A total of 150 questionnaires were administered to 150 households who were all farmers in 10 communities in and around the parks using the purposive random method.
 Interviews were granted to key informants and to forest guards in the park.

 Results: Results showed that there are 16 species of wildlife involved in crop raiding from sowing through flowering to maturing.
 Among the species, 100% of respondents opined that rodents frequent the farms more than any other species while those primates are the most destructive wildlife.
 A majority of the respondents (42%) confirmed that they guard their crops against wildlife invasion.
 This was followed by those who use scary items to frighten wildlife on their farms (23%).
 Crop raid remains a threat to their livelihood and confirmed by majority (68%) of respondents.
 From the results got from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
 This was followed by those who strongly agreed that animals are not useful to them than crops (45%).

-Conclusion and Recommendation:, Most of the species causing havoc are least concern species.
+Conclusion and Recommendation: Most of the species causing havoc are least concern species.
 However, for the fact all of them are threatened from hunting and habitat destruction.
 It is highly recommended that conservation education be encouraged in the park region.

 Introduction